-He clerked at a small firm from 1994 until passing the bar, then staying as attorney.
+He clerked at a small firm from 1994 until passing the bar, then stayed on as attorney.
 He rapidly expanded the practice to include cases involving newly emerging technologies and intellectual property.

-Before all that, Johnston played keyboards in his first bar band at age 15.
+Before all that, Johnston played keyboards in bar bands starting at age 15.
 He traveled through the 1980s as both a circus clown, and with a touring hotel bar band, performing in at least 26 states.
 In 1989 he landed back in San Diego and switched to drums, became a local music journalist, then went to law school, because.
-He also rode a motorcycle and skated, a lot, but was never very good.
+He also rode a motorcycle, and skated (a lot) but was never very good.